Getting Ready to Interview

 Just pressing your suit *** and memorizing facts on your resume will not prepare you for an interview!
 Experts suggest that you spend three to five hours researching the organization before your interview.
 You will impress the interviewer with your interest and preparation AND learn enough to decide if this job is right for you!

-Be sure to dress professionally in a manner appropriate for the organization.
+Dress professionally in a manner appropriate for the organization.
 When in doubt about "business casual attire or the nature of the organization, a business suit for men and for women is always appropriate.
-Use this resource for a good brief overview of interview dress or see the notebook of suggestions in the Career Center.
+Use this resource for a good brief overview of interview dress, look on Pinterest or watch YouTube videos.

 - What does the organization do?
-What are its size, location, product, or services?
+What are its products, or services, mission and values?